mohammedsuhailrafek28/interview-radar-ai/README.md

 Interview Radar AI bridges this gap through rapid recruiter-style evaluation and personalized improvement roadmaps.

+🎯 Role-Based Evaluation
+Evaluation adapts dynamically based on selected target role:
+AI/ML Engineer
+Frontend Developer
+Backend Developer
+Data Scientist
+Mobile App Developer
+Product Philosophy
+Interview Radar AI was designed to feel like a recruiter intelligence dashboard rather than a traditional assessment portal.
+The goal was to create a system that delivers: clarity instead of generic advice diagnostics instead of guesswork actionable insights instead of raw scores

 Precision intelligence for your career.
 Get AI-powered resume analysis, readiness scoring, and actionable feedback in real-time.

 ## Project Structure